godfat/rest-core/README.md

-To pick em-http-request, you must run the requests inside the EventMachine's event loop, and also wrap your request with either a thread or a fiber, because we can't block the event loop and want em-http-request finish its job making requests.
+To pick em-http-request, you must run the requests inside the EventMachine's event loop, and also wrap your request with either a thread or a fiber, because we can't block the event loop and ask em-http-request to finish its job making requests.

 Here's an example of using em-http-request with threads: